Bylothink/hashmaps-webserver/README.md

 - If you choose to use `Docker` it will be much faster & easier to get the project up & running.
 - I've chosen to use as little as possible the built-in `dict` data structure to make it more "challenging".
 Sadly, in some cases, I preferred to use `dict`, thus avoiding rewriting the entire JSON parser. 😅
+Where was possible, instead of using JSON, I used CSV format to avoid using `dict`.
 - It isn't thread-safe yet, so you should use it **ONLY** in a single-threaded environment.
+- Right now, due to using an username slug to handle the collections, it might happen that two different usernames (with some weird and usually not allowed characters) collide to the same slug.
+I know.